Nihongo Online School

 Incomplete or inaccurate documentationThoroughly review all documents before submission

-Insufficient financial proofEnsure financial documents are accurate and meet minimum requirements
+Insufficient bank balanceEnsure that your documents are accurate and meet the minimum financial requirements for a student visa

 Suspicious background or activitiesAddress any risk factors such as criminal history or past visa denials